cyber-Ahn/tgn_smart_home/README.rst

 |Build Status|  |Python versions|

-Project for a smarthome control with 433MHz transmitter, weather info, pi camera control, optional NodeMCU, Android App(sep.
-Project), ha-bridge with web Interface and sinric-bridge for Alexa.
+Project for a smarthome control with 433MHz transmitter or some WLAN Plugs, weather info, optional NodeMCU or Raspberry PI Pico boards as Sensors, Android App(sep.
+Project), Api-Server and sinric-bridge for Alexa.

 The setup installs all required libraries and programs.